Noosa Heads

 Noosa Heads ranks among the oldest 10% of areas nationwide

-Noosa Heads has a median age of 53 years, which is significantly higher than the Rest of Qld average of 41 and considerably older than the Australian median of 38.
+Noosa Heads has a median age of 53 years, which is significantly higher than the Rest of Qld average of 41 years and considerably older than the Australian median of 38 years.
 Compared to the Rest of Qld average, the 75-84 cohort is notably over-represented at 12.3% locally, while the 5-14 year-olds are under-represented at 9.1%.
-The concentration of the 75-84 age group is well above the national average of 6.0%.
-According to data from the 2021 Census, a rejuvenation is evident as the median age fell from 54 to 53 years.
+This concentration in the 75-84 age group is well above the national average of 6.0%.
+Post-2021 Census data shows a rejuvenation with the median age falling from 54 to 53 years.
 Notable shifts include the 75-84 age group growing from 9.7% to 12.3%, and the 15-24 cohort increasing from 7.2% to 9.4%.
-Conversely, the 65-74 cohort declined from 19.4% to 15.8%, and the 45-54 group dropped from 13.6% to 12.5%.
-Demographic modeling suggests that Noosa Heads' age profile will evolve significantly by 2041, with the 25-34 cohort showing the strongest projected growth of 34%, adding 177 residents to reach 706.
+Conversely, the 65-74 cohort has declined from 19.4% to 15.8%, and the 45-54 group dropped from 13.6% to 12.5%.
+Demographic modeling suggests Noosa Heads's age profile will evolve significantly by 2041, with the strongest projected growth in the 25-34 cohort at 33%, adding 176 residents to reach 706.
 Conversely, both the 55-64 and 5-14 age groups are expected to see reduced numbers.

 Frequently Asked Questions - Age